Your Online Trail and Travel Guide for Snowmobiling the U.S. & Canada

 Brimley to Raco, Trail #8 –

-When going across the bridge in Brimley, make sure you go with the flow of traffic!
+When you’re going across the bridge in Brimley, make sure you go with the flow of traffic!
 Blowing and drifting occurs when you first leave Brimley.

 Raco to Naomikong Trail #8 [where Paradise meets us], Trail #8 –